marbatlle/multiAffinity/README.md

 ![GREIN_tutorial](.img/tutorial_grein.png)

 If you are not using public GEO datasets, you should match the following formats.

 ### Data
 Consists of the resulting raw RNA-seq outputs from the desired studies.
 For this tool, the counts matrix and metadata table is required.
 If using public available datasets from GEO, we recommend the use of [GREIN](http://www.ilincs.org/apps/grein/) to easily match our format.
 Otherwise, check the [sample_data](tool/input/sample_data).

-Make sure that:
-* both files, counts matrix and metadata share the same identifier.
-* Metadata labels contain the word Normal
-* Counts matrix includes gene names.
+Once these have been downloaded at your terminal, add them to the folder; [src/grein](https://github.com/marbatlle/metaDEGs/tree/main/src/grein)

+*If your dataset has not been already been processed by GREIN, please, request its processing and check its progress at the Processing Console*

+On the other hand, if you want to use datasets not available at GEO, you should make sure that your files format match these requirements:

 **Counts Matrix:**
+* The files should be named following: *sampleid*_data.csv
+* Make sure counts matrix includes gene names.

 **Metadata:**
+* The files should be named following: *sampleid*_metadata.csv
+* Make sure metadata labels contain the word Normal

+An remember, counts matrix and metadata have to share the same identifier.

 ## Networks Layers